All Episodes

 We don't have to go there again.

-But the idea that men who are pretending to be women and are not beautiful, but are answering the question to uh trans women who are really beautiful, how do you do it?
+But the idea that men who are pretending to be women and are not beautiful, but are answering the question to trans women who are really beautiful, how do you do it?

 The answer that's coming up is genetics.

-Well, uh the chromosomes don't matter.
+Well, the chromosomes don't matter.

-That part of the genetics doesn't matter, but the facial structure, yeah, definitely not Maybelline, except it's also Maybellink's makeup skills.
+But the facial structure, yeah, definitely not Maybelline, except it's also Maybelline because makeup skills.

-I think it has to do with the fact that I'm an authentic person, except not, of course, because here's a dude in a dress.
+I think it has to do with the fact that I'm an authentic person.

-And also genetics, and not being poor, unfortunately, which I know is hard to control.
+And also genetics and not being poor, unfortunately, which I know is hard to control.

 That's actually a real point, right?

-Um genetics again, surgery, presumably like facial feminization surgery.
+Presumably like facial feminization surgery.

 I don't know, maybe a boob job.